apache/spark/docs/running-on-mesos.md

 only makes sense if you run just one application at a time.
 You can cap the maximum number of cores using `conf.set("spark.cores.max", "10")` (for example).

+You may also make use of `spark.mesos.constraints` to set attribute based constraints on mesos resource offers.
+By default, all resource offers will be accepted.

+{% highlight scala %}
+conf.set("spark.mesos.constraints", "tachyon=true;us-east-1=false")
+{% endhighlight %}

+For example, Let's say `spark.mesos.constraints` is set to `tachyon=true;us-east-1=false`, then the resource offers will be checked to see if they meet both these constraints and only then will be accepted to start new executors.

 # Mesos Docker Support

 Spark can make use of a Mesos Docker containerizer by setting the property `spark.mesos.executor.docker.image`